fregante/release-with-changelog/readme.md

 None.

-## "Release notes for previous tags/releases
+## Release notes for previous tags/releases

 If you already have tags/releases without release notes, delete the empty releases (**not the tags**) and use [vercel/release](https://github.com/vercel/release) to create the release notes for those tags: